A Typist's Companion for

 - Black electrical tape may also work, and for this method you

-don't need to remove the feed rollers from their housing (which is
+don't need to remove the feed rollers from their housing (which

-the tape, stretching fairly tightly and making it as
+and apply the tape, stretching fairly tightly and making it as

 long as it needs to be to reproduce the original diameter.
-Put it on in such a way that
+Put

-end of the tape.
+tend to keep flattening down the end of the tape.

 The platen is the printing surface of a typewriter -- normally, a

 rubber-covered cylinder.
 The rubber on an old platen may get hard

 and slick, so that it doesn't grip paper properly and the type hits

 it with a harsh, loud impact.
-What
+What to do?

-with Soft Scrub will remove the dirty and
+- Vigorous scrubbing with Soft Scrub will remove the dirty and

 slick exterior layer of the rubber, and improve the grip.